Case Study: Exploring Demand Side Response via the FRED Project

 - optimising renewables, by for example, charging batteries when there is a lot of solar or wind energy.

 While industrial DSR is reasonably well established, the opportunities for domestic DSR have not been fully explored.
-This is why Evergreen Smart Power, Tonik Energy, myenergi, the Energy Systems Catapult and SPECIFIC have teamed up for this trial.
+This is why Evergreen Smart Power, myenergi, GenGame, Energy Systems Catapult and SPECIFIC teamed up for this trial.

-Over the course of 2019 and 2020, the FRED project will demonstrate how Evergreen Smart Power’s Virtual Power Plant platform works with MyEnergi’s zappi and eddi devices to control domestic heating and vehicle charging in a way that benefits consumers and the grid.
+Over the course of 2019 and 2020, the FRED project demonstrated how Evergreen Smart Power’s Virtual Power Plant platform works with MyEnergi’s zappi and eddi devices to control domestic heating and vehicle charging in a way that benefits consumers and the grid.
+Over 250 existing myenergi customers from across the UK were recruited to take part in the trial.

 - Test a range of management strategies to determine the optimal approach to maximising DSR capabilities.